fbrowther/SQLAlchemy-Challenge/README.md

 Even though, the averages for June and December are very close and there exists only a small difference in averages between the two months, this difference still was statistically significant (P<0.05) indicating the consistency in the temperatures during those two months.

-### Temperature Analysis - what does the historic weather data show for August 1 to August 7 if one were to take a trip during this time of the year?
+### Temperature Analysis - what does the historic weather data show for Aug 1st to Aug 7th if one were to make a trip during this time of the year?
 Employing python calc_temps function, I calculated the minimum, average, and maximum temperatures for the matching dates from a previous year (e.g., "2017-08-01" - "2017-08-07").

 ![alt text](https://github.com/fbrowther/SQLAlchemy-Challenge/blob/main/Images/Trip_average_temp.png)